protono/hello-algo/algos.md

 }
 ```

-The following picture shows the state transition process of the minimum path sum, which traverses the entire grid, so the time complexity is $O(nm)$.
+The following picture shows the state transition process of the minimum path sum, which traverses the entire grid, **so the time complexity is $O(nm)$**.

 The array dp has size $n \times m$, so the space complexity is $O(nm)$.